grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 ### Breakfast; Owen realizes the sub commander is after him

 Half an hour later Owen's voice came over the PA saying breakfast was ready.
-Captain Percy offered to let Batian and Cassandra eat first, but Cassandra preferred to stay at sonar.
+Captain Percy offered to let Bastian and Cassandra eat first, but Cassandra preferred to stay at sonar.
 Bastian offered to bring a plate of food up to her and sit at the sub controls himself while he ate.
 He was back from the galley in a matter of minutes with heaping bowls of steaming food for Cassandra and himself.

-Percy took Bastian's bowl of food while he climbed the ladder to the control room.
-With the smell of it in her nostrils, she realized how hungry she was.
+Percy held Bastian's bowl of food while he climbed the ladder to the control room.
+She realized how hungry she was with the smell of it.

 "Bastian, keep her going the way we're going.
 If anything changes, I'll be in the galley.
-Hemi want to join me for Breakfast?
+Hemi, want to join me for Breakfast?
 Maybe we can come up with some kind of plan."

 "Absolutely.
 I am certainly ready to eat."
 Said Hemi.

 Owen was not nearly the cook Gregory had been.
 Breakfast was a white mush of crushed up hard biscuit mixed with water and fried with butter.
-He had stirred in bits of dried salted meat, and was making a big pan of scrambled eggs.
+He had stirred in bits of dried salted meat, and was making a pan of scrambled eggs.
 He kept making more eggs in small batches, so at least they would be hot for the crew coming to eat.

 Hemi and Percy loaded up bowls --- Hemi with twice as much as Percy --- of the hot glop, and filled two tin cups of coffee and sat down at the galley table.
 They ate in silence for a few minutes.

-Hemi had let Herschel out of his cage as soon as he had come aboard, and Herschel had made his home in the _Prospect's_ galley, claiming any crumb that made it to the deck.
+Hemi had let Herschel out of his cage as soon as the bird had come aboard, and Herschel had made his home in the _Prospect's_ galley, claiming any crumb that made it to the deck.
 He wandered around their feet as they ate.

 Another ping rang through the boat.

 "Fuck!"
 Said Percy.
 "You know Hemi, I just can't fucking figure what the deal is?
-Why the fuck are they so goddamn persistent in coming after us?"
+Why the fuck are they so damn persistent in coming after us?"

 "It is strange.
 The Authorities often aggressively patrol their own waters.
 But the tension between them means they don't cross each other's lines.
 Almost always when we see an Authority craft after us over a long distance it's simply because they have claimed new territory from another Authority, and we didn't know it.
 In this case...
-I am fairly certain they have chased us from one Authority territory into another."
+I am fairly certain they have chased us from one Authority territory into another, yet they mysteriously persist."

 "And it looks like they have every intention of pursuing us into a third..."

-"You think it is because they want to stop this cargo we're hauling?
+"You think it is because they want to take this cargo we're hauling?
 Perhaps it is the strategic move for them: if we deliver, it undermines their position with another Authority somehow."

 "Even for weapons, it's just too fucking risky for one single Authority craft to cross deep into another Authority's area.
 And a boatload of magnetic warheads?
 That could be a real prize for a rebel group, but for an Authority it's pretty small potatoes.
 It's not like we're carrying nerve gas."
 She thought for a minute, stirring her mush.
 "Have you ever heard of this sub commander before?
 What did Shakes say... he had only one arm?"

-"Yes, and that he was very large."
-Hemi paused, unsure how he felt about charactizing people by this quality that applied to himself.
+"And that he was very large."
+Hemi paused, unsure how he felt about charactering people by this quality that applied to himself as well.

 Owen stopped stirring his egg mixture.
 "Fuck."
 He said slowly, drawing out the middle vowel in a long drag.